-Get The Messy Ponytail of Your Dreams
+How to Get the Messy Ponytail of Your Dreams in Just Four Steps

 Scroll To See More Images

 Let’s be real: That “I woke up like this” hair can seem a little hard to pull off, especially if you’re not exactly sure how to do a messy ponytail right.
+Loosely brushing your hair and wrapping a hair tie around a ponytail is not going to get you that Blake Lively look.
+There’s a chance that you could end up a frizzy mess instead of getting the casual-chic vibe you were hoping for.
+You don’t want to go into work or brunch looking like you rolled directly out of bed, especially if you spent precious moments in the mirror trying to create this tricky hairdo.
 But it’s actually incredibly easy to make disheveled locks work for you.
+You just need a few tools and a few minutes to do it.

-To inspire your messy hair game, we’re showing you just how hot messy hairstyles can be with a tutorial series of 5 gorgeous styles that look better with a bit of a disorder.
+To inspire your messy hair game, we’re showing you just how hot messy hairstyles can be with a tutorial series of five gorgeous styles that look better with a bit of a disorder.
 To kick things off, try your hand at this pretty messy ponytail how-to created by Judy McGuinness, Senior Stylist at Mizu Salon in New York City.

+We’ve also given you some hair product suggestions if you don’t have some of the tools McGuinness uses in her tutorial.

+Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
+Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale and the retailer may receive certain auditable data for accounting purposes.

 MORE: 30 So-Pretty (and Non-Boring) Ponytails to Try This Summer